learn-co/help-center/Installing Teamviewer.md

  Learn more about it at http://www.teamviewer.com/

-# Steps to installing Teamviewer
+# How to install TeamViewer

 These instructions assume you're coming from "Ask a Question" on Learn after an Expert requested a screen share session with you.
 Please see the installation instructions for your operation system.